cryptape/token-factory-demo/README.md

   });
 };
 ```
-<h5>Notice:There is a different in send(tx) return,if you run in Neuron,it will return just hash like this </h5>
+<h5>Notice:There is a different in send(tx) return,if you run in Cyton,it will return just hash like this </h5>

 0x0f3304454f47bd1c4a60ef68547d279f5c4deba6f30947c8ed53526f2bed099c